nhcrisp/ADBSat/README.md

 ADBSat may therefore lose accuracy when:
 - Parts of the geometry shadow others from the oncoming flow.
-- Secondary and multiple reflections between surface elements are expected to occur (this it may not be suitable for the analysis of concave bodies).
+- Secondary and multiple reflections between surface elements are expected to occur (thus it may not be suitable for the analysis of concave bodies).
 - When the flow has a very low molecular speed ratio (hypothermal flow conditions) such that the oncoming flow may experience significant interactions with backwards facing surfaces.

 ## Installation